Here's everything to know about Pancake Day from why we celebrate to how to get the best pancakes

-Sweet or savoury, thin or fluffy, with syrup or Nutella - there are many ways to eat pancakes and their beauty is the plethora of pancake recipes on offer that allow for creativity.
+Sweet or savoury, fluffy or thin, with Nutella or honey - there are many ways to enjoy pancakes and their beauty is the plethora of pancake recipes on offer that allow for creativity.

 Pancake Day, or Shrove Tuesday, is observed by followers of the Christian faith all around the world and it marks the last day before Lent (Ash Wednesday) but it is celebrated even by those outside of Christianity.